v-mourajr/i2b2-llm-workshop/README.md

 ---

-## 🤝 Contributing

-We welcome contributions!
-If you find issues or have suggestions:

-* Open an issue in the GitHub repository
-* Submit a pull request

----

 ## 📜 License

 Developed by the **Center for AI and Biomedical Informatics for the Learning Healthcare System (CAIBILS)** at Massachusetts General Brigham.